Ipswich Tramways Company

 Ipswich horse tram conductor and driver

-A blow up of the above photo showing the conductor (with round licence) and driver, both of whom are wearing informal but smart attire.
-The driver is also wearing a licence (on his left breast).
+An enlargement of the above photograph showing the conductor (with round licence badge) and driver, both of whom are wearing informal but smart attire.
+The driver is also wearing a licence badge (on his left breast).